I bet you didn't think this pineapple upside-down cake is healthy and made with healthier ingredients, right?

 - Into another bowl, add in butter and erythritol.
 Using a handheld whisk, mix until pale and fluffy.

-- Now add in the eggs, one at a time and whisking for a minute after each addition.
-Mix in yogurt.
+- Now add in the eggs, one at a time, and whisk for a minute after each addition.

 - Add dry ingredients half at a time and mix well.
-Mix in yogurt.
-Don't over mix at this stage to prevent hard, dense cake.
+Mix in yogurt and vanilla extract.
+Don't over-mix at this stage to prevent a hard, dense cake.
 Pour batter into the pan.
 Spread evenly using an offset spatula.

 - Use a portable oven thermometer to make sure your oven's temperature is accurate.
 I use this all the time.